 It is best to feed your P. fridmani at least once a day with meaty food, like live blackworms, frozen mysis shrimp, or brine shrimp.
 They will also accept commercially prepared foods.
 This species isn’t a picky eater and will quickly devour just about any food you add into the tank.

 If you have a moment, watch this video to see some juvenile Pseudochromis fridmani eating a meaty frozen food–it is mesmerizing:

 Minimum tank size

 The minimum tank size to keep the Pseudochromis fridmani is about 20-30 gallons.
-They are a relatively small saltwater fish, but do enjoy zipping around the aquarium, once comfortable and would be healthiest with that much room, or more, to swim.
-Like most other reef fishes, they do best and are most confident in tanks with sufficient live rock to allow them places to hide and rest out of sight.
+They are relatively small saltwater fish, but do enjoy zipping around the aquarium, once comfortable and would be healthiest with that much room, or more, to swim.
+Like most other reef fishes, they do best and are most confident in tanks with sufficient live rock or other small caves to allow them places to hide and rest out of sight.

 Location in the tank